Typistzhao/typistzhao.github.io/index.md

 ## Welcome to my website

-This is the place where I want to taken notes on what I have learned.
+I intend to take notes on what I have learned and to share what I think about.